 - PSY 280, 380, and/or 480 Introduction to Research Projects I, II, and/or III - PSY 290 Introduction to Research Methods (Note: This class is required of all psychology majors.
-Only psychology majors may enroll in this course.) - PSY 291 or 292 Introduction to Biobehavioral Statistics (Note: This class is required of all psychology majors and minors.) - PSY 390 Intermediate Research Methods and Biobehavioral Statistics - PSY 391 Tests and Measurements - PSY 490 Advanced Research Methods (Note: This class is reserved for students in Engineering, RSMAS, or Nursing, and for those on a B.S. track.) - PSY 491 Advanced Biobehavioral Statistics
+Only psychology majors may enroll in this course.) - PSY 291 or 292 Introduction to Biobehavioral Statistics (Note: This class is required of all psychology majors and minors.) - PSY 390 Intermediate Research Methods and Biobehavioral Statistics - PSY 391 Tests and Measurements - PSY 490 Advanced Research Methods (Note: This class is reserved for students on a B.S. track.) - PSY 491 Advanced Biobehavioral Statistics